PROGRAMS

 - Capoeira (Brazilian Martial Arts)

 Earth Care: Permaculture is the Indigenous science of working with the natural contours of the land, and providing services to ecosystems, all while being minimally invasive and resourceful.
 Not only does Permaculture teach us how to respect nature, its principles teach mutual respect, harmony and self accountability.
-Students will engage in the following:
+Sisters will engage in the following:

 - Sacred Indigenous Science Education & Application (Universal Law, Physics, Permaculture, Astronomy and more)